August 13, 2024

 Major compliance and regulation mandates like NIST, CMMC, CIS, and HIPAA now have requirements to monitor your configurations for unauthorized changes.

-Given the sensitivity of configurations in Entra ID, Defender, and Intune, it’s no surprise that large organizations often try to manually monitor configurations for changes, despite the mind-numbing nature of the work.
+Given the sensitivity of configurations in Entra, Defender, and Intune, it’s no surprise that large organizations often try to manually monitor configurations for changes, despite the mind-numbing nature of the work.

 The challenge for Microsoft 365 customers is that no matter how absurdly intensive the process is, misconfigurations are amongst the leading contributors to cyber attacks, forcing them to take action, however laborious.